-To obtain discretionary state and federal transportation funds for highway and street improvements, transit operations, active and alternative transportation improvements, and other miscellaneous transportation projects, programs, and plans and to participate in the legislative process to benefit El Dorado County and the City of Placerville transportation interests.
+To obtain discretionary state and federal transportation funds for highway and street improvements. transit operations, active and alternative transportation improvements, and other miscellaneous transportation projects, programs, and plans and to participate in the legislative process to benefit El Dorado County and the City of Placerville transportation interests.

 EDCTC has demonstrated an aggressive and successful approach to helping to solve the region's transportation problems for several years.
 The ability of EDCTC to continue successfully implementing priority projects will have a significant impact on the future quality of life for the area's residents, employers, employees, and visitors.
 Relying on formula funding alone to implement priority projects, it will take more than 20 years to deliver the necessary maintenance and capital investments that will enhance and sustain the desired quality of life and economy.
 In order to continue improving upon very challenging state and funding forecasts, EDCTC must aggressively pursue discretionary funding from the state and federal government.
-To accomplish this EDCTC needs to continue to elevate the importance of the transportation system within and through EI Dorado County as not only the lifeline support for the resident population businesses, but also as a unique and significant interregional system connecting the greater San Francisco Bay Area mega-region to the Sierra, Lake Tahoe, and beyond.
+To accomplish this EDCTC needs to continue to elevate the importance of the transportation system within and through El Dorado County as not only the lifeline support for the resident population businesses, but also as a unique and significant interregional system connecting the greater San Francisco Bay Area mega-region to the Sierra, Lake Tahoe, and beyond.

-- 1. Monitor state and federal legislation which could impact transportation and air quality issues Ongoing - 2.
-Work with the City of Placerville, County of El Dorado, and El Dorado County Transit Authority to obtain discretionary funding Ongoing - 3.
-Participate in the "Cap-to-Cap" program of the Sacramento Metropolitan Chamber of Commerce April 2020 - 4.
-Participate in California Association of Councils of Government Executive Directors Association (CALCOG) Bi-Monthly - 5.
-Collaborate with regional and interregional partners to highlight the importance of the interregional transportation system Ongoing
+Monitor state and federal legislation which could impact transportation and air quality issues 'na Work with the City of Placerville, County of El Dorado, and El Dorado County Transit Ŭ Participate in the Cap-to-Cap program of the Sacramento Metropolitan Chamber of Commerce , Participate in California Association of Councils of Government Executive Directors Collaborate with regional and interregional partners to highlight the importance of the interregional transportation system Products Legislative analysis and staff reports ng 20 Work with the City of Placerville, County of El Dorado, and El Dorado County Transit Authority to obtain discretionary funding